-So here are my top tips that I have chosen carefully so that they can hopefully fit in with your own nutritional preferences, whatever they are.
+Here are my top fat loss tips that I have chosen carefully so that they can hopefully fit in with your own nutritional preferences, whatever they are.

 Regular assessment is essential to measure progress.
-Good coaches and trainers regularly take their clients physical measurements such as body fat percentage, or waist and hip circumference.
+Good coaches and trainers regularly take their client’s physical measurements, such as body fat percentage or waist and hip circumference.
 The assessment method you choose must obviously be relevant to your goal.
-If your trying to gain muscle and drop body fat then the scales alone won’t give you enough information but combined with a waist measurement, they will indicate whether your making good progress or not.
+If your trying to gain muscle and drop body fat, then the scales alone won’t give you enough information but combined with a waist measurement, they will indicate whether you’re making good progress or not.
 You could even take before and after pictures to make comparisons.
 The results of these assessments will determine what happens next and will strengthen your motivation if the result is good.
-If you’re not making good progress then you will have to re-evaluate what you are eating and make some tweaks.
+If you’re not making good progress, then you will have to re-evaluate what you are eating and make some tweaks.

-Remember any processed food is going to be calorie dense, which includes bread and pasta so you might want to avoid those foods as much as you can until you have reached your goal!
+Remember, any processed food is going to be calorie dense, so you might want to avoid those foods as much as you can until you have reached your goal!

-Behaviour change is bloody hard, whether its giving up smoking, becoming more active or eating a healthier diet.
+Behaviour change is bloody hard, whether it’s giving up smoking, becoming more active or eating a healthier diet.
 So when you manage to make a positive change or resist a temptation to give in, give yourself a pat on the back.
-Brag about it on Facebook if it makes you feel better, yes its attention seeking but so what, if it helps you stay motivated then do it.
-As the old saying goes though ‘Don’t reward yourself with food, you’re not a dog’.
+Brag about it on your socials if it makes you feel better.
+Yes, it’s attention seeking, but so what, if it helps you stay motivated, then do it.
+As the old saying goes, though, ‘Don’t reward yourself with food.
+You’re not a dog’.
 If you drop a dress size and you can afford to, go and buy yourself a new wardrobe addition to celebrate the occasion.
-Or for you gentleman with new smaller waist bands, you might like to buy yourself a new pair of jeans.
-Not skinny ones though, maintain masculinity at all times please!!
+Or for you gentleman with new smaller waistbands, you might like to buy yourself a new pair of jeans.